MiloszKrajewski/dotnetcambridge-dither/FsReveal/slides/index.md

 ***

-### Definite statements
+> A physicist and a mathematician setting in a faculty lounge.
+Suddenly, the coffee machine catches on fire.
+The physicist grabs a bucket and leaps towards the sink, fills the bucket with water and puts out the fire.
+The second day, the same two sit in the same lounge.
+Again, the coffee machine catches on fire.
+This time, the mathematician stands up, gets a bucket, hands the bucket to the physicist, thus reducing the problem to a previously solved one.

+---

 > All generalizations are false, including this one. -- **Mark Twain**

 ---

-### Turning completeness and equivalence

-It is not about what is possible, it is about what is natural.
+> It is not about what is possible, it is about what is natural.

+(**Note**: they are all Turing complete anyway)

 ***